Tesla Charges Ahead In Efforts To Achieve 400 Mile Range

 Tinkering Under The Hood

-Jason Hughes, a Tesla parts reseller, has discovered Tesla’s new battery pack while reverse engineering a recent Tesla battery management system (BMS) firmware, a publication about electrically powered transportation Electrek reports.
-Hughes outlined some battery characteristics in tweet.
+Jason Hughes, a Tesla parts reseller, has discovered Tesla’s new battery pack, a publication Electrek reports.
+He made the discovery while reverse engineering recent Tesla battery management system (BMS) firmware.
+Hughes laid out some technical details in the tweet.

-Bunch of other tweaks suggest prep for new S/X/3 pack configs at some point.
+Electrek explained that based on BMS firmware, it would appear Tesla is now working on a new battery pack configuration that groups 108 cells for a ~450-volt pack at around 109 kWh of “usable energy capacity.”

-Posted-In: Battery Electrek Elon Musk TeslaNews Tech Media General Best of Benzinga
+Posted-In: Elon Musk TeslaNews Tech Media General Best of Benzinga

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.